Genevieve Dawson is an artist from Scotland, based in South-East London.

 Her work explores our interconnectedness, queerness, grief, belonging, and how to stay loving in a violent world.

 Genevieve’s debut album, Letters I Won’t Send, brought together her folk roots with her immersion in the south-east London jazz scene.
-It was featured on Tom Robinson’s BBC Introducing Mixtape, Jazz FM and Guy Garvey’s Finest Hour on BBC Radio 6 Music - and propelled her onto stages across Europe and the UK from Glastonbury to Iceland, building a dedicated audience across folk, jazz and alt-pop listeners.
+It was featured on Tom Robinson’s BBC Introducing Mixtape, Jazz FM and Guy Garvey’s Finest Hour on BBC Radio 6 Music - and propelled her onto stages across Europe and the UK from Glastonbury to Iceland.

 As a composer she most recently worked with West End Theatre Director Matthew Dunster on the 5 Star reviewed debut run of ‘A Child of Science’ by Gareth Farr at The Bristol Old Vic (Summer 2024).